Nail Polish Remover vs. Acetone: What’s The Difference?

 What is Acetone?

-Acetone, also called propanone, is a common ingredient in plastics, cleaners, varnishes, paint – and nail polish removers.
-It has the ability to break down the ingredients in the nail polish and dissolve the color, making it easy to then simply wipe the color off.
+Acetone, also called propanone, is a common ingredient in plastics, cleaners, varnishes, paint, and nail polish removers.
+It can break down the ingredients in nail polish and dissolve the color, making it easy to wipe the color off.

 The main advantage to using acetone over nail polish remover is that it is a much more effective and quicker color remover.
 Simply saturate a cotton pad with acetone or a nail polish remover that contains acetone and rub it on your polished nails.
-The color will quickly dissolve and wipe off easily without having to apply too much pressure.
+The color will quickly dissolve and wipe off easily without applying too much pressure.

 The drawback of acetone is that it can be harsh and punishing to your nails.
 Just as it is strong enough to dissolve the components in the nail polish, it can also strip away your skin’s natural oils and dry out your nails.

-Your nails may become cracked, brittle, and weak after using acetone, and the skin around your nails may be dry and pale.
+After using acetone, your nails may become cracked, brittle, and weak, and the skin around your nails may be dry and pale.

-Another side effect of acetone is that your nails may absorb some pigmentation from the nail polish when it dissolves and discolor or nails turn yellow!
+Another side effect of acetone is that your nails may absorb some pigmentation from the nail polish when it dissolves and discolors or your nails turn yellow!

 Nail polish remover without acetone is gentler on your nails and skin and won’t dry them out as much.